TanStack/table/docs/api/core/table.md

 meta?: unknown
 ```

-You can pass any object to `options.meta` and access it anywhere the table `instance` is available via `instance.options.meta`
+You can pass any object to `options.meta` and access it anywhere the `table` is available via `table.options.meta`

 > ⚠️ Because of generic limitations, this type must be cast to the correct type before use.